Arizona Time Zone: Understanding DST & Local Times

 The Navajo Nation: An Exception to the Rule

 Here’s where it gets a little more complex.
 While most of Arizona adheres to MST year-round, there’s a significant exception: the Navajo Nation.
-The Navajo Nation, which spans parts of Arizona, New Mexico, and Utah, does observe Daylight Saving Time.
+The Navajo Nation — which spans parts of Arizona, New Mexico, and Utah, does observe Daylight Saving Time.
+As 12News reported in March 2026, this creates a unique situation within the state.

 This means that for about half the year, the Navajo Nation is on Mountain Daylight Time (MDT), aligning itself with states like New Mexico and Colorado.
 During this period, the time within the Navajo Nation is the same as in Denver, while the rest of Arizona remains on MST.
 This creates a time difference within the state of Arizona itself!